frhl/call_chets/README.md

 5830593	chr21	ENSG00000142185	cis	1	g=product	0	h=product	0	0.896241	chr21:44414064:G:T:missense_variant;chr21:44425816:G:A:missense_variant
 ```

 Two variants are found here (See below).
-The combined probability of haplotype knockout is defined as probability of haplotype knockout is `P(hap_ko)=1-((1-0.6391)*(1-0.7125))`.
+We define the probability of haplotype knockout is defined as probability of haplotype knockout is `P(hap_ko)=1-((1-0.6391)*(1-0.7125))=0.896241`.
 If more variants are specified, these will also be included in the calculation.
 Other calculations (burden/min/max) can be invoked with the `--haplotype-collapse/-hc` and `--gene-collapse/-gc` arguments.

 ```
 variant gene p(deleterious)